maths/stack-web/website_files/Events/2026-07-27-Conf-2026/abstract-submission.md

 *Presentations and discussions on how different institutions train and develop STACK users including any materials developed and any needs which need to be addressed.
 (See also the related workshop.)*

 10. **Automated Assessment Applications Beyond the Mathematics Classroom** (Chair: Michael Crocco)
-*STACK and other automated assessment practice papers in the areas of chemistry, physics, biology, engineering, statistics, etc.*
+*Presentations on STACK and other automated assessment practice papers in the areas of chemistry, physics, biology, engineering, statistics, etc.*

 11. **Contributed submissions** (Chair: George Kinnear)
 *Submissions that do not naturally fit within a specific thematic area are equally welcome.*